markhuynh/ADAuthForOpenVPN/README.md

 # Intro #
-This console program is used with OpenVPN to authenticate Active Directory users.
+This exe console program is used with OpenVPN (on Windows) to authenticate Active Directory users.

 # Usage #
 1. Download the zip file [here](https://github.com/markhuynh/ADAuthForOpenVPN/releases/download/1.0/ADAuthForOpenVPN.zip).